Frequently asked questions

 Customers often need a copy for visiting parents, relatives, or friends.
 Some need a spare for the dog walker and/or housekeeper.
 If you’re renting your unit out either long term or are an authorized Airbnb host, you may not want to give out your original to the tenant in case they lose it.
 Some customers who have a garage remote style fob but do not have a car may want a smaller fob to carry around instead of the large remote.

-The fob copy we provide you is a perfect digital replica of your original.
-The building access system will not be able to tell the difference between the original and your copy which will work in the same way for all the same areas as your original.
+The fob copy we provide you is a digital replica of your original.
+It will work in the same way for all the same areas as your original.
 We provide a lifetime warranty guarantee that the copy will work as long as the original still works.
 Below are some scenarios and advice for what to do if either original or copy stop working.

 This suggests a building access issue since it is extremely unlikely that both original and copy stop working simultaneously from a defect.
 The building may have removed access from your fob as part of regular security audits or it may have been by error.
 Check to see if they can restore access to your original.
 As soon as they do, your copy will also begin to work again.
 If you cannot restore access, as this situation is beyond our control, it is not applicable for our lifetime warranty and you will need to purchase a new copy.